tap52384/giglife-frontend/NOTES.md

 # array from firebase.json.
 After doing so, "firebase deploy" worked.
 # Upon successful deployment, the command provides 2 URLs, one for the Firebase console and the
 # other to view the app as it is hosted.

+# 2025/05/04 - I have configured the firebase.json in the frontend repo to reference the "functions"
+# folder of the backend repo.
+Now I can deploy from here just like I can test from here and it
+# work just fine.
 firebase deploy
 ```